cplson/cplson/README.md

 -->

 # 💫 About Me:
-I'm currently learning C# using the .NET framework and preparing for project for a client yet to be determined.
+I'm currently learning C# using the .NET framework and preparing for a project for Honey Does LLC.

 # 💻 Tech Stack: